-Family learning has been developed through a new collaboration between the Anna Freud National Centre for Children and Families and the former heads of a family education centre in Westminster, consultant psychotherapists Neil Dawson and Brenda McHugh.
+Family learning has been developed through a new collaboration between One Degree Academy and the Anna Freud National Centre for Children and Families by the former heads of a family education centre in Westminster, consultant psychotherapists Neil Dawson and Brenda McHugh.
 Neil and Brenda are also co-founders of the Family School, an outstanding school in Islington.

 We know it’s vital to work in partnership with parents to support our children, and that when school and parents work together we can accelerate children’s learning and development so that they can flourish.